-BIOL 3115 Comparative Anatomy (5 credit hours)
+BIOL 3114 Comparative Vertebrate Anatomy (4 credit hours)

 The phylogeny of the vertebrates and their anatomy and developmental homologies from a comparative standpoint.
-A basic course for students in pre-professional health fields and all Biology students.
-Three lectures and two, three-hour laboratory sessions per week.
-Prerequisite: Organismal Biology (BIOL 1314) or equivalent.
+A course for students in pre-professional health fields and all Biology students.
+Three lectures hours and one three-hour laboratory sessions per week.
+Lab work consists primarily of dissections.
+Pre-requisite: Organismal Biology (BIOL 1314) or equivalent.